sunpy/ablog/docs/manual/ablog-configuration-options.rst

    See :ref:`post-excerpts-and-images` for a more detailed discussion.

+.. confval:: post_auto_image

+   Index of the image that will be displayed in the excerpt of the post.
+   Default is ``0``, meaning no image.
+Setting this to ``1`` will include the first image, when available, to the excerpt.
+This option can be set on a per post basis using :rst:dir:`post` directive option ``image``.

 .. confval:: post_redirect_refresh

    Number of seconds (default is ``5``) that a redirect page waits before